Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Visual Connection

 Flow chart shows how normal body temperature is maintained.
 If the body temperature rises, blood vessels dilate, resulting in loss of heat to the environment.
 Sweat glands secrete fluid.
-As this fluid evaporates, heat is lost form the body.
+As this fluid evaporates, heat is lost from the body.
 As a result, the body temperature falls to normal body temperature.
 If body temperature falls, blood vessels constrict so that heat is conserved.
 Sweat glands do not secrete fluid.
 Shivering (involuntary contraction of muscles) releases heat which warms the body.
 Heat is retained, and body temperature increases to normal.

 Figure 24.24 The body is able to regulate temperature in response to signals from the nervous system.